carlasouza/puppet-virt/README.markdown

 Xen [1], KVM [2], and OpenVZ [3] hypervisors are supported, which of the first three uses libvirt [4] as provider.

 This module is the result of my work at GSoC 2010.
-The OpenVZ provider development was funded by Reliant Security [5].
+I thank Reliant Security [5] for funding the OpenVZ provider development.

 [1] Xen® Hypervisor - xen.org